siemens/gencmpclient/README.md

 Define the environment variable `USE_LIBCMP` for using the latest CMP features and fixes, which implies use of the intermediate library `libcmp`.
 When using OpenSSL version 1.x, this is ensured automatically.
-When using OpenSSL version 3.0 or 3.1 and `USE_LIBCMP` is not defined, the new CMP features defined in CMP Updates and the Lightweight CMP Profile will not be supported.
+When using OpenSSL versions before 3.5 and `USE_LIBCMP` is not defined, not all of the CMP features newly defined in CMP Updates and in the Lightweight CMP Profile (LCMPP) are supported.

 From the underlying Security Utilities library the following environment variables are inherited.